nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 ### Folds

-You can define folds for a given language by adding a `fold.scm` query :
+You can define folds for a given language by adding a `folds.scm` query :

 ```
 @fold